eddie-mar/Earthquake-Data-Pipeline/README.md

  - Containerized extraction using docker
  - Created data infrastructure with terraform and uploaded data into GCP BigQuery
  - Data modeling done using dbt
+ - Used Airflow for running the whole process for the incoming monthly data
 <br>

  ### Containerization